Import CSV Points

 Append to an existing layer

-Use this action when you are combining multiple CSV into the same layer on your map.
+Use this action when you are combining multiple CSV files into the same layer on your map.
 To do this, import the first CSV using the "create new layer" action.
 Then import each of the other CSV's using this "append" action.
 The import will match field names in the CSV to field names in the existing layer.
-Any additional fields found in the CSV but not the layer will be automatically added to the existing layer.
+Any fields found in the CSV but not the layer will be automatically added to the existing layer's list of fields.

 See other Import and Export options.